 Antibacterial, Antiplaque, Antioxidant, Anti-inflammatory properties of herbal products for treatment of periodontal disease

-Herbal formulations offer a wide range of benefits, encompassing anti-microbial, anti-inflammatory and anti-plaque properties, thereby contributing to the reduction in plaque and gingival indexes in periodontal diseases.
-Periocare Gum massage powder contains active ingredients that decrease the production of nitrous oxide and tumour necrosis factor-alpha (TNF-alpha), which are linked to the development of periodontitis (Suchetha A and Bharwani A 2013).
+Herbal formulations offer a wide range of benefits, encompassing anti-microbial, anti-inflammatory and anti-plaque properties, thereby contributing to the reduction in plaque and gingival indexes in periodontal diseases.(this statement should have been cited separately, since it is an actual emphatic statement) Periocare Gum massage powder contains active ingredients that decrease the production of nitrous oxide and tumour necrosis factor-alpha (TNF-alpha), which are linked to the development of periodontitis (Suchetha and Bharwani 2013).
 Using 10% E. officinalis sustained-release gel after scaling and root planning reduces the bleeding index and enhances the clinical attachment level due to its antimicrobial properties in chronic periodontitis.
 Studies showed that Oxitart, a medicinal herb, has an antioxidant effect that reduces procalcitonin, a key indicator of inflammation in chronic periodontitis patients, especially smokers (Sravya, Koduganti, Panthula, Surya, Gireddy, Dasari and Ambati 2019).
 Furthermore, while research suggests the anti-cariogenic effects of Liquorice, it also possesses anti-inflammatory properties that are associated with the reduction of prostaglandin formation by the macrophages, effectively aiding in the treatment and prevention of periodontal diseases (Sharma, Sogi, Saini, Chakraborty and Sudan 2022).
-Several plant extracts, such as Ficus religosa and Plantago major, have an alkaline nature, which helps prevent the growth of pathogenic bacteria and plaque colonizers by maintaining the acid-alkaline balance of the saliva (Pasupuleti M et al. 2023).
+Several plant extracts, such as Ficus religosa and Plantago major, have an alkaline nature, which helps prevent the growth of pathogenic bacteria and plaque colonizers by maintaining the acid-alkaline balance of the saliva (Pasupuleti et al. 2023).
 Triphala mouthwash, known for its antioxidant and antiseptic properties, minimizes the impact of free radicals on oral tissues and aids in the prevention of premalignant conditions by inhibiting polymorphonuclear leukocytes-type collagenase responsible for the degradation of periodontal tissues (Naiktari, Gaonkar, Gurav and Khiste 2014)

 In summary, herbal supplements show significant benefits in addressing periodontal diseases and have demonstrated effectiveness in managing periodontal issues due to their properties (Rani et al. 2022).
 Furthermore, herbal medicines provide a natural, safe, and cost-effective approach as an alternative to traditional medication, potentially improving oral health and patient compliance (Eid Abdelmagyd, Ram Shetty, Musa Muleh Al-Ahmari 2019).
 Continued research and exploration in this field could lead to the development of more natural and holistic approaches to periodontal care (Chatzopoulous et al. 2022)